PickNikRobotics/abb_ros2/docs/README.md

 ## Packaged Sim

 The `robot_studio_resources` directory contains a Pack and Go file for RobotStudio, which packages the station with the virtual controller and add-in configuration.
+The example Pack and Go files include:

+- `IRB1200_5_90.rspag` for a basic EGM setup
+- `IRB1200_5_90_EXTAX.rspag` for an example with an external axis
+- In the `velocity_control_example folder`, `IRB1200_5_90.rspag` for an example that works with velocity control

 To set up the robot using the packaged solution:

-1. Download `IRB1200_5_90.rspag` (or `IRB1200_5_90_EXTAX.rspag` for an example with an external axis) onto the computer with RobotStudio
+1. Download the Pack and Go file onto the computer with RobotStudio
 2. Run RobotStudio
 3. Under File, select Open
 4. Navigate to the folder with the downloaded Pack and Go file and select it